New Transfer Student

 - Shinji gets the "main character is starting a new life bit".
 He's ignored, worshiped and beat up by turns on his first day.
 Most conventionally, he becomes friends with Those Two Guys.

 - Asuka's first week of school is played and shot like the "hot new girl in school" from countless romantic comedies and love sims, more specifically a "returned overseas student" (someone who lived abroad because of daddy's job).
-Actually, she was born overseas (given her citizenship, in the USA most likely), and has never lived in Japan.
-It immediately becomes clear that Asuka doesn't care anything about "fitting in" or academics, and all those star-struck boys are just dirt under her shoes.
-Interestingly, the story never tries to make this an Aesop.
-She does show a little humanity by making friends with Hikari.
+Actually, she was born overseas (given her citizenship, in Germany or the USA most likely), and has never lived in Japan.
+It immediately becomes clear that Asuka doesn't care anything about "fitting in", academics or dating with any of all those star-struck boys.
+She only cares for Shinji and makes friends with Hikari.

 - Loveless: Aoyagi Ritsuka begins as a transfer student both in the manga and the anime.